Team-G4/logts/README.md

 # log.ts

-An implementation of [MicroLogger](https://gitlab.com/tesseractge/MicroLogger) in Typescript that can be ran in Node.js or Deno'
+An implementation of [MicroLogger](https://gitlab.com/tesseractge/MicroLogger) in Typescript that can be ran in Node.js or Deno (Coming Soon)

 ### For anyone looking at this project on GitHub, it is an unmonitored mirror.
 The real project is hosted on [GitLab](https://gitlab.com/gfour/logts)